 - Address: Near the Temple of Heaven, Hongqiao Market (红桥市场) or “hong chow sheh chahng” is located at 36 Tiantan Donglu, Chongwen.
 In Chinese: 天坛东路36号.

 - Comments: Choose your floor based on what you want: the ground floor has watches, mobile phones, sunglasses and more.
 Fake?
 Yes!
 Whatever you do, don’t believe them.
 Nothing is real, so get ready to bargain hard.
 The second floor is all clothes, stall after stall of fake jackets, shoes, and bags.
 It’s cheap but you should check quality.
 The top floor is your pearl heaven.
-Go crazy, but find out how to buy pearls here.
+Go crazy, but find out how to buy pearls before you try your hand at bargaining to find the best deal.

 Yandai Xiejie (Old Pipe Street)